Martin Luther College COVID-19 Summer Update (07/24/2020)

 MLC Early Childhood Learning Center COVID-19 Update (06/02/2020)

-Beginning May 4, and through June 5, the MLC Administrative Council and the MLC ECLC Committee have determined to provide childcare to only those who have expressed an urgent requirement for care starting on May 4, and those who expressed that they would like childcare starting on May 11, in the April 2020 childcare needs survey.
-We will communicate by June 5 regarding care beginning June 8.
+Beginning June 8, and through August 14, the MLC Administrative Council and the MLC ECLC Committee have determined to provide childcare to only those who have enrolled in the summer childcare session.

 Martin Luther College COVID-19 Update (04/22/2020)

 The Brown County Board of Health reports 8 confirmed cases of COVID 19 and one related death in the county.
 Among the MLC faculty and staff, there have been two confirmed cases of COVID 19 infection.
 Both individuals have recovered and have been classified as non-contagious.
 The campus of Martin Luther College continues to be a safe place to work.
 We thank our gracious Lord for his love and protection, and pray for these blessings to cover all our friends and families.

 A second employee of Martin Luther College has been diagnosed with the COVID-19 virus.
 After being admitted and tested at the New Ulm Medical Center, the individual was released and is recuperating at home.
 All precautionary measures are being taken with suspected contacts being investigated and quarantined as necessary.
 The campus environment remains safe.